 Glenville State College began in 1872.
 GSC started as a teaching college.
 GSC is a public four-year school in Glenville, a town in the rural part of West Virginia.

 The list draws from the greatest colleges around West Virginia.
-The combination of tuition cost, number of online programs, graduation rate, and overall quality of program based on student feedback determines each school’s evaluation and rank.
+The combination of tuition cost, number of online programs, graduation rate, and overall quality of the program based on student feedback determines each school’s evaluation and rank.
 For more details, visit our methodology page.

 We invite schools featured on our list or not highlighted to reach out for possible inclusion in an updated version of our greatest colleges in West Virginia.
 We’re constantly looking to recognize top-tier institutions.